A Bit of Street Ministry?

 This is the day the Lord has made, let us be glad and rejoice in it.
 Psalm 118:24

 Tony and Anne joined us this year for a week at Green Turtle Cay.
 They are such a sweet couple-like a breath of fresh air.
 Anne is a little more quiet in her joy and happiness; Tony is full out revelry, excitement and wonder!
-It is simply not possible to feel Tony’s delight in what God has made and put before us.
+It is simply not possible to miss Tony’s delight in what God has made and put before us.
 And that makes me smile every time I see them.

 For instance, this is what this beautiful beach looked like before Tony: